 — Mark Lanegan, Driving Death Valley Blues (2004)

-The vistas are very beautiful, but also quite alien in their appearance.
-For example, there is a salt pan called Devil’s golf course, which could easily fit into any sci-fi movie as another planet.
+The vistas are both beautiful and alien.
+We encounter the salt pan called Devil’s golf course, which could easily fit into any sci-fi movie as another planet.
+The names around here sound like warnings or the punchlines of cosmic jokes.

-This otherworldly character in combination with being relatively close to the film industry of Los Angeles makes the desert a popular place for movie locations.
-Most people have seen Death Valley without knowing it.
-For instance, many scenes from Star Wars episode 4 was filmed here in 1977.
+This otherworldly character in combination with being close to the film industry of Los Angeles makes the desert a popular place for movie locations, such as Star Wars episode 4 which was filmed here in 1977.

 There aren’t many cars around here in the desert, but unlike the main character Kowalski in 1971 movie Vanishing Point, I did my best to stay on the right side of the road and avoid trouble with the law.